Kanji: Gaiji

 (外字, Gaiji) are kanji that are not represented in existing Japanese encoding systems.
 These include variant forms of common kanji that need to be represented alongside the more conventional glyph in reference works and can include non-kanji symbols as well.

 (Gaiji) can be either user-defined characters, system-specific characters or third-party add-on products.
 Both are a problem for information interchange, as the code point used to represent an external character will not be consistent from one computer or operating system to another.

 (Gaiji) were nominally prohibited in JIS X 0208-1997 where the available number of code-points was reduced to only 940.
 JIS X 0213-2000 used the entire range of code-points previously allocated to (gaiji), making them completely unusable.
 Most desktop and mobile systems have moved to Unicode negating the need for gaiji for most users.
 Historically, (gaiji) were used by Japanese mobile service providers for emoji.

 Unicode allows for optional encoding of (gaiji) in private use areas, while Adobe's SING (Smart INdependent Glyphlets) technology allows the creation of customized gaiji.

-The Text Encoding Initiative uses a g element to encode any non-standard character or glyph, including gaiji.
+The Text Encoding Initiative uses a element to encode any non-standard character or glyph, including gaiji.
 The g stands for (gaiji).

 Total number of kanji

 There is no definitive count of kanji characters, just as there is none of Chinese characters generally.
 The Dai Kan-Wa Jiten, which is considered to be comprehensive in Japan, contains about 50,000 characters.
 The Zhonghua Zihai, published in 1994 in China, contains about 85,000 characters, but the majority of them are not in common use in any country, and many are obscure variants or archaic forms.

-A list of 2,136 jōyō kanji is regarded as necessary for functional literacy in Japanese.
-Approximately a thousand more characters are commonly used and readily understood by the majority in Japan and a few thousand more find occasional use, particularly in specialized fields of study but those may be obscure to most out of context.
-A total of 13,108 characters can be encoded in various Japanese Industrial Standards for kanji.
+The official 2,136-character jōyō list provides a guideline for general social use, while many additional characters occur in names, historical texts and specialist vocabulary.
+Japanese encoding standards therefore cover far more characters than are taught for routine use; the number depends on which JIS or Unicode repertoire is counted.